 They Never Gave Up is packed with many emotions and the voices of the characters are wonderfully authentic.
 Not only that, but it’s a heart-warming read that to me, places an emphasis on the power of true friendship.

-Of course, it may sound as if it is in actual fact a standard chick-lit, but Linda is a wonderful writer that manages to inject a vibrant voice into a novel and combine it with strong themes which add a complex and layered dimension to her story.
+Of course, it may sound as if it is in actual fact a standard chick-lit, but Linda is a wonderful writer that manages to inject a vibrant voice into a novel and combine it with strong themes that add a complex and layered dimension to her story.

 Cathy and Pauline are both well-developed and strong heroines who each have battles of their own to face.
-I marvelled at the girl who lost her mother at a young age and was strangely moved by the plight of the other girl who got caught up in the wrong crowd and ended up with battling a serious drug problem.
+I marveled at the girl who lost her mother at a young age and was strangely moved by the plight of the other girl who got caught up in the wrong crowd and ended up battling a serious drug problem.

 The fact that there was such a serious topic thread into this novel genuinely surprised me as I was expecting a light and far fluffier read.